CORRECTION – D-BOX Technologies announces the election of its directors and the appointment of Denis Chamberland as Chair of the Board of Directors - Up News Info

 Following the annual meeting, D-BOX is pleased to announce the appointment of Denis Chamberland as Chair of the Board of Directors.
 M. Chamberland joined D-BOX’s Board in February 2020.

 Denis Chamberland is currently serving as an advisor to the President and founder of Rodeo FX, a well-known visual effects company.
-Mr. Chamberland has developed a strong expertise in helping companies create value for their shareholders as a strategic advisor.
 As an ambitious and recognized entrepreneur, Mr. Chamberland was the former CEO and partner of Ricardo Media until 2017.
 Mr. Chamberland co-founded Chamberland Hodge early in his career, which later merged with RSM Richter in 2009 to become one of the largest independent accounting and consulting firms in Canada.
-Denis Chamberland has strong leadership skills; he is now serving on numerous Boards, he is an independent Board member of SAQ, a modern and eco-friendly retailer, and Chair of the Board of Gastronomia Inc.
+Denis Chamberland has strong leadership skills; he is now serving on numerous Boards, he is an independent Board member of SAQ, and Chair of the Board of Gastronomia Inc.

 ABOUT D-BOX